MaximumOctopus/FolderScanUltra/README.md

   /datey

+See the included pdf for more information on customising report output.

 5.14 / April 4th 2025

 Split the JSON report in to two separate reports: path/file list, and detailed files and parameters.